 You’ve been thinking about picking up guitar for months, maybe even pondering the idea for years!

 The idea of playing an instrument is often appealing, but do you really want to immerse yourself in music theory and different guitar techniques as well?
-Do you really need to learn about open and pentatonic chords?
-Why should you learn the guitar to a technical level?
+Do you really need to learn about open chords and the pentatonic scale?
+Do you actually want to learn to read tablature and chord diagrams?

 But the acoustic guitar, just like the electric guitar, is first and foremost a form of expression.
 It’s an instrument, where once you’ve mastered all that technique (music theory, tabs, sheet music, notes, arpeggios, chords, barred chords…), you’ll be able to apply everything you’ve learned to improvise and jam.
 Guitar becomes a way of expressing yourself and sorting through your emotions, whatever style you’ve chosen to learn, whether it’s blues, rock, hard rock, reggae, soul, jazz, pop…